SAP-samples/teched2023-DA264/exercises/ex4/README.md

 ## Congratulations!

 Congratulations on completing your Exercise 4!
-You have successfully created a new analytical model for "Product Sales Country Discount"!
+You have successfully created the layout for "Category Management Dashboard" and assigned data from SAP Datasphere to Dashboard!

 Let's Continue to - [Exercise 5 - Creating the Charts in Category Management Dashboard for displaying Data](../ex5/README.md)